madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/create-and-manage-issue-severities.md

 ---
-title: How to Create and Manage Issue Severities
+title: Create and Manage Issue Severities
 description: Learn how to set up and manage issue severities.
 feature: System Setup and Administration
 activity: deploy